visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 <!--<script type="text/javascript" src="sketches/background_sketch.js"></script>-->
 <div id="content" markdown="1">

-Welcome to the online syllabus for Visual Communciation Design, a mandatory course for Design for Interaction (DfI) Master program students of Industrial Design Engineering at TU Delft, and other enthusiasts.
-In this course you will learn
+Welcome to the online syllabus for Visual Communciation Design, a mandatory course for Design for Interaction (DfI) Master program students and an elective for other programs.
+In this course we will study the relation between communciation and perception, learn how to conduct visual user studies and learn teh basics of code-based visual communication.

 ## Course coordinators